-- The amount of time required to produce an incremental backup is generally less than a full backup, as modified relation blocks are saved instead of all full relation files of the database cluster. - An incremental backup uses less disk space than a full backup taken in plain text format.
+- The amount of time required to produce an incremental backup is generally less than a full backup, as modified relation blocks are saved instead of all full relation files of the database cluster. - An incremental backup uses less disk space than a full backup.